 Historical note and terminology

 Bacterial meningitis was first described by Vieusseaux after an outbreak in Switzerland in 1805 and was named "epidemic cerebrospinal fever."
 The meningococcus was first isolated from cerebrospinal fluid (CSF) by Weichselbaum in 1887.
 In 1932 the antimicrobial properties of sulfonamides were appreciated (Scheld and Mandell 1984) as an effective treatment for meningococcal, pneumococcal, and haemophilus-related diseases.
-Survival from all 3 types of meningitis dramatically improved after penicillin was introduced in the 1940s (Rosenberg and Arling 1984).
+Survival from all three types of meningitis dramatically improved after penicillin was introduced in the 1940s (Rosenberg and Arling 1984).

 In 1893 Sir William Macewen described surgical drainage as a successful treatment of brain abscess.